moov-io/iso8583/test/fuzz-reader/README.md

 ### fuzzit integration

 [fuzzit](https://fuzzit.dev/) is a free SaaS for automated fuzzing.
 They offer free fuzzing for OSS projects so we've setup achfuzz for their service.
-After creating a target in the web UI we copied our corpus up (`tar cf achfuzz.tar *.ach` in `test/fuzz-reader/corpus/` then `gzip achfuzz.tar`).
+After creating a target in the web UI we copied our corpus up (`tar cf achfuzz.tar *.dat` in `test/fuzz-reader/corpus/` then `gzip achfuzz.tar`).

 We need to then copy down their bash script (`fuzzit completion > fuzzit.sh && chmod +x ./fuzzit.sh`) and create our job: